chipsjs/chips-doc/docs/mock_quick_start.md

-# 04-Cola Doc Mock

-## 01-Bind Lock && Unbind Lock Demo

-- Generic call way: /flow/list && /flow/run
-- Quick api for bind lock: /bind/lock

 ## 02-How to use it

-- 1. In cola-server-repo(https://bitbucket.org/apac_eco_system/cola-server), there is a dir named `flow`
+- 1. In chipsjs-doc-server-repo, there is a dir named `flow`
 - 2. create a new json file or add flow to exist json file
-- 3. Write the flow according to cola-doc schema (Introduction Later)
+- 3. Write the flow according to chips-doc schema (Introduction Later)
-- 4. call api /cola/api/flow/list/:version/:name get flow and update it
+- 4. call api /chips/api/flow/list/:version/:name get flow and update it
-- 4. call api /cola/api/flow/run and you will get the report about this flow
+- 4. call api /chips/api/flow/run and you will get the report about this flow

-## 04-Introduction cola-doc's schema
+## 04-Introduction chips-doc's schema

 - There are three key param: flow(required), extensions, context